 Introduction to MySQL Cluster

-The main purpose of the database is to store the data required by the user and make it available for use and manipulation whenever required.
-Even though, this statement seems to be easy to say and fulfill in reality it is very tough to make sure that the single database is available to all the users present in huge numbers.
-High availability is always a challenge faced by database engineers.
-To overcome these multiple techniques are used.
-One of the crucial ones is the clustering of the tables of the database.
-In this article, we will learn about MySQL cluster features, advantages, performance metrics, prerequisites, and when we should use the clusters.
+The primary purpose of the database is to store the data required by the user and make it available for use and manipulation whenever required.
+Even though this statement seems easy to say and fulfill, ensuring that a single database is open to all the users in huge numbers is very tough.
+Database engineers often face challenges in achieving high availability.
+To overcome these challenges, multiple techniques are employed.
+One of the crucial ones is the clustering of the database’s tables.
+In this article, we will learn about MySQL cluster features, advantages, performance metrics, prerequisites, and when to use the clusters.

 Features of MySQL Cluster

-The current and latest version of MySQL cluster is 703 and it comes integrated and bundled in Mysql 5.6 version.
+MySQL cluster’s current and latest version is 703, and it comes integrated and bundled in Mysql 5.6 version.

 Mysql clusters have the following features in it:

-- It is real-time functionality that is highly scalable and is completely compliant as a transactional database that follows all the ACID (Atomicity, Consistency, Isolation, and Durability) properties.
+- It is real-time functionality that is highly scalable and is entirely compliant as a transactional database that follows all the ACID (Atomicity, Consistency, Isolation, and Durability) properties.

 - It is open-source and provides 99.999% availability for the database.